 Once the subsequent hair growth cycle begins it is advisable to make another appointment.

 Some people experience itching, pink skin, redness, and swelling around the treatment area or swelling of the follicles (follicular edema).
 These side effects rarely last more than a day or two.
 Other possible side effects may occur including scaliness, scab formation, folliculitis (acne) and occasionally blistering, scarring, skin texture changes and infections.

 Unwanted side effects such as hypo- or hyper-pigmentation (discoloration of the skin) rarely occur.
 Some patients may have an allergy although this is very uncommon.

 Please note that rarely some people are “non-responders” – this occurs when the patient is simply not a good candidate for treatment.
 Certain areas of the body require more treatments – for example bikini lines usually need more treatments than legs.

 Some level of pain should be expected during treatments.
 A Zimmer cooler is used to lessen the pain and the settings can be adjusted to make the treatment comfortable.
 Most people tolerate the treatment well and do not have any lasting pain or discomfort.

 Different areas of the body and different people need a varied number of treatments.
 Some areas have a good, lasting result with 3 treatments and other areas may need 8 treatments.
-The cost also varies with treatments starting at $90.
+The cost also varies depending on the treatment time with treatments starting at $90.